stefanspringer1/SwiftXML/README.md

 The example in this section does not use XML namespaces.
 For information on using XML namespaces, see the according section below.

-Suppose you have an XML file `my.xml` with the following content:
+Suppose you have an XML file `input.xml` with the following content:

 ```xml
 <book>